United Kingdom

 International carbon pricing reform

 In the absence of a global carbon pricing mechanism, governments can seek to reduce emissions abroad by introducing carbon border adjustment mechanisms.
-The government is considering using this mechanism to ensure that imports pay the same carbon price as domestically produced goods.
-This mechanism, which is already being introduced in the EU, is discussed in the trade law section of this resource.
+The UK government considered using this mechanism to ensure that imports pay the same carbon price as domestically produced goods.
+Although no substantial development in respect of a carbon border adjustment mechanism has been introduced, the UK government imposed a new levy on imports in December 2023.
+Goods imported into the UK with a lower or no carbon price would have to pay a levy by 2027 to ensure that products from overseas face a comparable carbon price to those produced in the UK.
+The carbon border adjustment mechanism, which is already being introduced in the EU, is discussed in the trade law section of this resource.

 General changes to tax policy and institutions

 In addition to specific changes to taxes and tax relief mechanisms, the government may reform tax institutions more generally to better align the system with climate goals.
+The Confederation of British Industry (CBI) observes that further efforts are necessary to unlock the UK’s green growth potential.
+Based on its Tax & Green Investments Report, the CBI recommends (i) introducing a new green innovation credit for green technologies and processes, (ii) lowering corporation tax rate for profits derived from green technologies, and (iii) enhancing super-deduction rate under the capital allowances regime.
 General suggestions include ensuring that government budgets are linked with net zero strategy.
-The Climate Change Committee has recommended that the Treasury undertake a review of how its fiscal policy will fit within the UK’s net zero goals.[19]
-Many groups, including the House of Commons’ Public Accounts Committee, have criticised the Treasury for failing to evaluate the impacts of its environmental taxes and tax relief schemes.[20]
-The Institute for Government has suggested a ‘net zero tax audit’ to address these concerns.[21]
+The Climate Change Committee has recommended that the Treasury undertake a review of how its fiscal policy will fit within the UK’s net zero goals.[26]
+Many groups, including the House of Commons’ Public Accounts Committee, have criticised the Treasury for failing to evaluate the impacts of its environmental taxes and tax relief schemes.[27]
+The Institute for Government has suggested a ‘net zero tax audit’ to address these concerns.[28]
 The Institute has also recommended requiring that budget measures are assessed by the CCC or OBR for their compatibility with net zero goals.
 More broadly, they suggest that all government departments consider the tax implications of their climate strategies.

 [2] One tonne of ‘CO2e’ emissions refers to one tonne of carbon dioxide emissions, or the volume emissions from another greenhouse gas that would have the equivalent impact on the climate.